kubernetes/enhancements/keps/sig-node/6030-dynamic-resize-of-memory-backed-volumes/README.md

 To support direct resizing from the `KuberuntimeManager` while maintaining separation of concerns, this proposal extends the Volume Manager and Volume Plugin interfaces:

-*   **VolumeManager Extension**: The `VolumeManager` interface is extended with `ResizeEphemeralVolume(pod *v1.Pod, volumeName string, newSize *resource.Quantity) error` and `GetVolumeSize(pod *v1.Pod, volumeName string) (*resource.Quantity, error)`.
-This allows the `KuberuntimeManager` to query the current size and trigger volume operations synchronously at the correct time in its sync loop.
+*   **VolumeManager Extension**: The `VolumeManager` interface is extended with `ResizeEphemeralVolume(pod *v1.Pod, volumeName string, newSize *resource.Quantity) error`.
+This allows the `KuberuntimeManager` to trigger volume operations synchronously at the correct time in its sync loop.
 *   **ResizableEphemeralVolumePlugin Interface**: A new optional interface `ResizableEphemeralVolumePlugin` is introduced in `pkg/volume/plugins.go`.
 Volume plugins that support online, synchronous resizing (in this case, the `emptyDir` plugin for memory-backed volumes) can implement this interface.
 The `VolumeManager` checks if the plugin for the volume implements this interface and delegates the call to it.

 This design allows `KuberuntimeManager` to act as the central orchestrator for resource updates (ensuring strict ordering with cgroups) while leaving the actual filesystem manipulation logic encapsulated within the volume plugins.